dylanbyrne3454/machine_vision_media_pipe/README.md

 # MediaPipe Kinematic Tracking & 3D World Coordinate Benchmarking

 An end-to-end Python processing and evaluation pipeline for monocular markerless motion capture (MMC).
-Developed at the **Insight SFI Centre for Data Analytics (UCD)**, this repository extends the benchmark framework established by Aderinola et al. (2023)[cite: 1] by evaluating **MediaPipe Pose** (2D normalized vs. 3D real-world coordinates in meters) against 100 Hz optical motion capture (OMC) ground truth[cite: 1].
+Developed at the **Insight SFI Centre for Data Analytics (UCD)**, this repository extends the benchmark framework established by Aderinola et al. (2023) by evaluating **MediaPipe Pose** (2D normalized vs. 3D real-world coordinates in meters) against 100 Hz optical motion capture (OMC) ground truth[cite: 1].

 ---

 ## 📌 Context & Motivation

 Prior work evaluated 2D OpenPose keypoints across 12 motor tasks using a single smartphone setup[cite: 1].
-While 2D monocular tracking demonstrated high agreement for vertical jump height and barbell velocity, it showed inaccuracy when used for more advanced tasks including 3D angle metrics[cite: 1].
+While 2D monocular tracking demonstrated high agreement for vertical jump height and barbell velocity, it showed inaccuracy when used for more advanced tasks including 3D angle metrics.

 This repository addresses those limitations by:
 1. Upgrading the processing pipeline to **MediaPipe Pose**.